Todd Muller quits as National Party leader for health reasons

 • Muller spends day in Dunedin with Woodhouse.

-• Walker issues statement about 5.30pm admitting he sent the patient details to media but says it was to expose the Govt's shortcomings at keeping data.
+• Walker issues statement about 5.30pm admitting he sent the patient details to media but says it was to expose the Government's shortcomings at keeping data.

 • Boag issues statement moments later admitting she sent the patient details to Walker.
 Resigns from Auckland Rescue Helicopter Trust CEO, in which capacity she got the data from the Ministry of Health.